 Rutherford Regional Science and Innovation Centre

-The centre has been purposefully designed to encourage innovation and support flexible learning and teaching methods, with key features including:
+Completed in 2018, the building was purposefully designed to encourage innovation and support flexible learning and teaching methods, with key features including:

 - state-of-the-art laboratories